Three pink tennis balls on a blue court

 ITF Rule 9: “The player/team who wins the toss may choose:To be server or receiver in the first game of the match, in which case the opponent(s) shall choose the end of the court for the first game of the match; orThe end of the court for the first game of the match, in which case the opponent(s) shall choose to be server or receiver for the first game of the match; orTo require the opponent(s) to make one of the above choices.”

-What happens if my opponent shows up late to a match?
+What happens if my tennis opponent shows up late to our match?

-It depends on how late.
-If they’re less than 5 minutes late you win the toss and start the match with 1 game to love.
+If your opponent shows up less than 5 minutes late to your match, you win the toss and start the match with 1 game to love.
 If they’re more than 15 minutes late, they default the match.

 Source: